 legal resources necessary to hold negligent facilities accountable.

-Washington DC Nursing Home Abuse & Neglect Attorneys
+Washington DC Nursing Home Abuse Lawyer

-A thorough research study published by the University of California-San Francisco reveals that 26 percent of all nursing home patients developed bed sores due to neglect in 2008.
+A thorough research study published by the University of California-San Francisco reveals that twenty-six percent of all nursing home patients developed bed sores due to neglect in 2008.

-Nursing homes must be held accountable for these dangerous unsanitary conditions, and nursing home lawyers are here to help in any way possible.
-Family members can sue a nursing home for unsanitary conditions that have resulted in the illness of a loved one with the help of D.C. nursing home attorneys.
+Nursing homes must be held accountable for these dangerous unsanitary conditions, and DC nursing home abuse lawyers are here to help in any way possible.
+Any family member can sue a nursing home for unsanitary conditions that have resulted in the illness of a loved one with Washington DC nursing home abuse lawyers' help.

-District of Columbia nursing home lawyers are here to provide family members with the legal guidance that they need to sue nursing homes for damages resulting from neglect or abuse.
-Get in touch with D.C. attorneys to begin the investigation process of your claim.
+District of Columbia nursing home lawyers provide family members with the legal guidance that they need to sue nursing homes for damages resulting from elder abuse or neglect.

-District of Columbia Nursing Home Injury Laws
+District of Columbia Nursing Home Abuse & Injury Laws

-In the District of Columbia, family members only have a limited period of time in which to file a nursing home neglect claim.
-Under the Statute of Limitations for negligence claims in D.C., family members must report an injury of a loved one within three years of discovery.
+In the District of Columbia, family members only have a limited time in which to file a nursing home abuse and neglect claim.
+Under the Statute of Limitations for nursing home negligence claims in the District, family members must report an injury of a loved one within three years of discovery.

-Family members who have lost a loved one due to the neglect or abuse of nursing home staff members should get in touch with a D.C. nursing home abuse lawyer who will file the claim as soon as possible.
+Family members who have lost a loved one due to neglect or abuse of nursing home staff members should get in touch with a Washington DC nursing home abuse lawyer who will file the claim as soon as possible.

 Know the Signs of Nursing Home Abuse and Neglect

-The following are both obvious and subtle signs that a resident is a victim of abuse and that family members can report to the Ombudsman Program:
+The following are both obvious and subtle signs that a resident is a victim of nursing home abuse and family members can report to the Ombudsman Program:

 - Pain and suffering